clarkt3/llm-prompts/README.md

     # Frequency Penalty = penalize new tokens based on their existing frequency; decrease

-    # Presence Penalty = panzlie tokens for repeating if they show up even once
+    # Presence Penalty = panzlie tokens even if they show up 1 time in a response

     # Decreases the model's likelihood to repeat the same line verbatim